xingzhao-ji/lab3/README.md

 ```

 ## Cleaning up
-To clean up the binary created, use this command
+To clean up and remove the executables created, use this command
 ```shell
 make clean
 ```